 Examples of health insurance policies that are GHPs based on current employment.

-- Small or large employer-provided plans,
+- Small or large employer-sponsored plans for its current employees,

 - Self-insured plans,

-- Employee organizational plans (i.e., union plans),
+- Employee organizational plans (i.e., union plans or hours banks),

 - National health plans in foreign countries.

 - Plans that only cover self-employed individuals,

 - Consolidated Omnibus Budget Reconciliation Act (COBRA) coverage,